clarkfitzg/pems_fd/web/paper.md

 @li2011fundamental fit a piecewise linear fundamental diagram to 30 second PEMS data by minimizing the absolute deviation from the observed data points to the fundamental diagram.
-This inspired the robust regression to fit a piecewise fundamental diagram as performed here.
+This inspired the robust regression presented here.

-@qu2015fundamental use a weighting scheme to use least squares to fit traffic speed as a function of density.
-Areas of density with few observations get high weights, reducing bias.
+@qu2015fundamental use weighted least squares to fit traffic speed as a function of density.
+Areas of density with few observations get high weights, reducing bias for various models.
+Our binned means technique also addresses the problem of fitting data in regions where data points seldom appear.

 @kianfar2013data clusters individual observations into congested and free flow regimes.
+In this paper we apply clustering techniques to the stations themselves.

-## Computational Techniques
+## Data

 The size and structure of the data presented a challenge; this is why we wanted to work with it.

+We downloaded 10 months of 30 second loop detector data in 2016 from the [CalTrans Performance Measurement System](http://pems.dot.ca.gov/) (PEMS) http://pems.dot.ca.gov/ website.
+This analysis models the fundamental diagram by using traffic flow as a function of occupancy. __Flow__ is the number of vehicles that pass over the detector in a 30 second period, and __occupancy__ is the fraction of time that a vehicle is over the detector.

+We chose Caltrans
+district 3, the San Francisco Bay Area, because it contains many observations of high traffic activity.

-We first downloaded 10 months from January 2016 - October 2016 of 30 second sensor data from the [CalTrans Performance Measurement System](http://pems.dot.ca.gov/) (PEMS) http://pems.dot.ca.gov/ website onto a local server.
-I chose to only download those files from the San Francisco Bay Area (CalTrans district 3) because there is a large amount of data there, and we're somewhat familiar with the roads.
+download those files from the San Francisco Bay Area (CalTrans district 3) because there is a large amount of data there, and we're somewhat familiar with the roads.